Can I save my house before bankruptcy?

 The equity in the house first needs to be determined by getting the property valued and asking the mortgage company to provide an up to date mortgage statement.
-To accurately determine the "value" of the property you could either obtain three estate agents valuations and take an average, or obtain a Red Book Valuation by a Chatered Surveyor.
-A Chartered Surveyor's valuation is usually deemed as a more accurate guide and therefore is recommended.
+You could either obtain three estate agents valuations and take an average, or obtain a Red Book Valuation by a Chatered Surveyor.

 Depending on the outcome of that exercise, the equity will need to be purchased by a family member or third party and a deed of assignment, or declaration of trust, will need to be prepared and filed at the Land Registry.
 These documents will need to be prepared by a suitably qualified solicitor.

 This area of insolvency is extremely complicated and fact dependant and advice from a licensed insolvency practitioner is needed.